15-Year-Old Marine Youngest American Killed in Vietnam War

 “PFC Dan Bullock, You began the age of a child, but had to become a man very quickly.
 May God’s Grace be with you.
 Thank you for your sacrifice at such a young age.
 You will never be forgotten.” – Cathy Moore

 U.S. Marine Corps Pfc.
 Dan Bullock is a name everyone should know, but many do not.
-The Brooklyn teen was just 15 years old when he was killed in action in the Quang Nam province of South Vietnam in 1969, making him the youngest American casualty of the Vietnam War.
-He enlisted after he doctored his birth certificate to join the Marines.
+The teen was just 15 years old when he was killed in action in the Quang Nam province of Vietnam on June 7, 1969, making him the youngest American casualty of the Vietnam War.

 Dan is one of the more than 58,000 service members whose names are inscribed on the Vietnam Veterans Memorial in Washington, D.C.
-Dan is remembered on Panel 23W, Row 96.
+His name is remembered on Panel 23W, Row 96.

-Today, The Wall is where his story remains.
-His name is spoken from the mouths of volunteers, teachers, and veterans.
+While his life was cut short, his memory will never be forgotten.
 His sacrifice teaches a nation why we should never forget.
 Visitors touch his name and feel the power of an unyielding legacy.